 Term Definition Intensity Measures how much of the emitted laser signal is returned.
 It is based mostly on the reflectivity of the object struck by the laser, but can also be affected other factors, such as the scan angle, surface composition, roughness and moisture content.
 Landmark The GPS coordinates entered in the CSV file.
 These are referred to as landmarks in Emesent Aura.
 Mesh A 3D model consisting of vertices, faces and edges.
 Point cloud A collection of individual points plotted in a 3D space.
 Scalar field Scalar fields give you a single, measurable value for each point in your point cloud.
 Because each value is associated with one point, it is possible to show the point cloud using a color gradient that is based on these measurable values.
 These values also allow you to apply filters to your point cloud.
 SLAM Simultaneous localization and mapping.
 SLAM technology runs in real- time to allow Hovermap ST to create a map of its environment, while at the same time working out its position, orientation, and speed within that environment.
 Target The reflective disc aligned to a GPS coordinate.
 Transform Records the orientation differences between point clouds after you have done a manual alignment.
 Emesent Aura works in the background to record this automatically.
 The transform then tells the processing job what to do to align the scans properly.
 Translate To move or shift the point cloud along an axis.
 Units All units in Emesent Aura are in meters.

-6. Support
+7. Support

-Our Technical Services team is here to help you at every stage of your Emesent experience.
-If you have any questions, concerns, or technical issues, please visit our Customer Portal.
+The Emesent Customer Support team is available to assist at every stage of your experience.
+For support, visit the Customer Portal.